 For Chesapeake Bay restoration to be a success, we all must do our part.
 Our everyday actions can have a big impact on the Bay.
 By making simple changes in our lives, each one of us can take part in restoring the Bay and its rivers for future generations to enjoy.

-To lower nutrient pollution in the Bay watershed, consider reducing the amount of pollution that can run off your property.
+To lower nutrient pollution, consider reducing the amount of pollution that can run off your property.
 Install a green roof, rain garden or rain barrel to capture and absorb rainfall.
 Use porous surfaces like gravel or pavers in place of asphalt or concrete.
-Redirect home downspouts onto grass or gravel rather than paved driveways or sidewalks.
 If you have a lawn to take care of, use fertilizers properly: do not use more than needed, and do not apply to dormant lawns or frozen ground.

 To lower sediment pollution, consider combating erosion on your property.
 Spread mulch over bare ground, or plant buffers of trees and shrubs to capture runoff and hold soil in place.